glasserc/tuyau/README.rst

 disconnected, and reliable.

 Of course, right now it's more of a proof-of-concept, a kind of offline message bus.
-You put a message on the bus, and the nodes that are interested in that message eventually get it.
+You put a document on the bus, and the nodes that are interested in that document eventually get it.

-Each node in the graph has a set of remotes, where it looks for messages.
+Each node in the graph has a set of remotes, where it looks for documents.
 It also has a bunch of listeners.
-Listeners control what messages it's interested in, and what to do with them.
-Among other things, "what to do" can mean sending other messages.
+Listeners control what documents it's interested in, and what to do with them.
+Among other things, "what to do" can mean sending other documents.

 Tuyau is implemented as a layer over CouchDB.
 Eventually, all data should be in CouchDB and applications should be taught to use Couch as